-Type of Policy: Administrative Last Revised: Mar 2014 Review Date: Mar 2019 Contact Name: Sandra Mason
+Policy No: 3.18 Type of Policy: Administrative Last Revised: Apr 2014 Review Date: Apr 2020 Contact Name: Sandra Mason Contact Email: sandy.mason@business.gatech.edu Policy Statement:

 This procedure describes the process to be used by departments and the Office of Grants and Contracts Accounting to establish and distribute project information for new sub-projects under sponsored awards and to redistribute the budgets of existing main and sub-projects.
 The Office of Grants and Contracts Accounting is responsible for assigning sub-project numbers for externally funded awards and internally funded projects (i.e., Georgia Tech Research Corporation and Georgia Tech Foundation).
 Georgia Tech Foundation projects are managed by the Controller's Office.